 What are frustrations with PCI Programs?

-Since there are two different entities who use PCI programs, it’s important to understand the frustrations of acquirers and merchants.
-This way you can choose a PCI program that will benefit both groups and increase the likelihood that all parties will be compliant.
+Since there are two different entities who use PCI programs, it’s important to understand the frustrations of both.
+That way you can choose a PCI program that will benefit merchants and acquirers and increase the likelihood that all parties will reach compliance.

 Merchant frustrations: